Guest-615695028/EPCOT-SAVERS/README.md

 ## Language versions
 * English
-* _Chinese_ (Traditional only due to missimplification in both Mainland China and Japan)
+* Chinese (Traditional only, due to missimplification in both Mainland China and Japan)
 * _French_
 * _German_
 * _Spanish_